jamcha-aa/Manjaro-Setup/README.md

 ### Usage
 This script must be run with root privilege.

-Run with argument of *your username*.
+Run with the *username* argument.

 For example,

     $ sudo bash manjaro-setup.sh jamcha

 ### License
 NYSL. (http://www.kmonos.net/nysl/)